cloud-gov/cg-site/_posts/2021-02-05-cloud-gov_a_different_kind_of_cloud.md

 The ability to leverage cloud.gov’s baked-in security compliance to streamline the ATO process is an attractive feature.
 But it isn’t the only reason that cloud.gov is different from other cloud platforms.

-One of the defining characteristics of cloud.gov is this - it’s just plain easy.
+One of the defining characteristics of cloud.gov is this: it’s just plain easy.
 Complex application deployments involving multi-tiered applications, with multiple backing services, running concurrent application instances can be executed with a single command.

 When an app is deployed to cloud.gov, the platform’s concierge qualities really stand out.
 Simply by pushing an application, a project team gets all of the following courtesy of the cloud.gov platform: